 Micro-distribution – When a press release is dispensed to an exclusive, targeted circle of recipients

-In both cases, press releases should be personable and addressed to a specific recipient on your media contacts database whenever possible.
+In both cases, press releases should be personable and addressed to a specific recipient on your media contact database whenever possible.

-Because press release submission sites can be expensive, PR actors typically choose their recipients carefully, based on which members of the press are most poised to publish and further disseminate the notice.
+Because press release submissions can be expensive, PR actors typically choose their recipients carefully, based on which members of the press are most poised to publish and further disseminate the notice.

 Names of local, municipal, or regional public figures

 Stats and data related to localized civil affairs

 Concerns, issues, and current events related to local welfare